Lennix/HappyAuction/readme.txt

 - LogResults:   Sets filters and scans all results logging all items to a file
 - LogStash:     Logs all items in your stash.
 Includes item sell example.
 - BestMojo:     Finds the highest damage mojo.
-- GemMiner:     More complex bot that searches across multiple filters finding and buying cheap items with expensive gems.
+- GemMiner:     More complex and useful bot that scans multiple searches for cheap listings with expensive gems.

 NOTES